 Manuscripts and Personal Papers

 Most of Luce’s papers and manuscripts were lost during World War II, so the archives held in the Library relate largely to the period 1945–79.
 It is divided into the following series:

 Diaries, notebooks, personal documents

 Other manuscripts by Luce

 The correspondents include many scholars of South-East Asia, such as D.G.E.
 Hall, Oliver Wolters, Charles Blagden, H.L.
 Shorto, Alexander Griswold and G.E.
 Harvey, and Burmese scholars and writers.
 The word lists, based on research carried out among minority groups in remote parts of Burma, include Old Mon, Middle Mon, Late Mon, Old Khmer, Karen and other languages, and Chinese, Tibetan, Vietnamese and Sanskrit loan words.

 The printed materials in the Luce Collection are kept together as a collection within the Asian Collections.
 The books and serials are individually catalogued; the call numbers have the prefix LUCE.
 The photographs are housed in the Pictures Collection at PIC P516.
+The maps are kept in the Maps Collection and have been individually catalogued.
+They have all been digitised and are available online.
 The papers and manuscripts are housed in the Manuscripts Collection at MS 6574.
 A finding aid is available online at https://nla.gov.au/nla.obj-247076022/findingaid.

 Shin, B.A., Boisselier, Jean, and Griswold, A.B., (eds), Essays Offered to G.H.
 Luce by his Colleagues and Friends in Honour of his Seventy-fifth Birthday, 2 vols, Ascona, Artibus Asiae, 1976.